apify/actor-scraper/web-scraper/README.md

 In summary, Web Scraper works as follows:

-1. Add each of <a href="#start-urls">Start URLs</a> to the crawling queue.
+1. Adds each of <a href="#start-urls">Start URLs</a> to the crawling queue.
-2. Fetch the first URL from the queue and load it in Chrome browser
+2. Fetches the first URL from the queue and load it in Chrome browser
-3. Execute <a href="#page-function">Page function</a> on the loaded page and save its results.
+3. Executes <a href="#page-function">Page function</a> on the loaded page and saves its results.
-4. Optionally, find all links from the page using <a href="#link-selector">Link selector</a>.
+4. Optionally, finds all links from the page using <a href="#link-selector">Link selector</a>.
    If a link matches any of the <a href="#pseudo-urls">Pseudo-URLs</a>
-   and has not yet been seen, add it to the queue.
+   and has not yet been seen, adds it to the queue.
-5. If there are more items in the queue, repeat step 2, otherwise finish.
+5. If there are more items in the queue, repeats step 2, otherwise finishes.

 Web Scraper has a number of other configuration settings to improve performance, set cookies for login to websites,